emblah/risbergetfinnskogen/README.md

 The generated static site is written to `docs/` with the `/risbergetfinnskogen/` path prefix required by GitHub Pages.

-The /docs directory is hosted on GitHub Pages.
+The /docs directory is hosted on GitHub Pages at https://emblah.github.io/risbergetfinnskogen/.

 ## Content migration